jblomo/datamining290/slides/2014-04-10-AdjacencyRepresentations.markdown

 ## Homework

-  + Represent graphs as adjacency matrix, adjacency list
+  + Represent each of 2 graphs as both an adjacency matrix and an adjacency list
   + Work on your projects

 ---